Canon 20D vs 6D Mark II

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 20D or the Canon 6D Mark II – has the upper hand?
+Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Canon EOS 20D:

 - Faster shutter: Has higher mechanical shutter speed (1/8000s vs 1/4000s) to freeze action.